Toward robust early-warning models: A horse race, ensembles and model uncertainty: Conclusion

 This paper has presented first steps toward robust early-warning models.
 As early-warning models are oftentimes built in isolation of other methods, the exercise is of high relevance for assessing the relative performance of a wide variety of methods.

-We have conducted a horse race of conventional statistical and more recent machine learning methods.
+We have conducted a cross-validated and recursive horse race of conventional statistical and more recent machine learning methods.
 This provided information on best-performing approaches, as well as an overall ranking of early-warning methods.
 The value of the horse race descends from its robustness and objectivity.
 Further, we have tested four structured approaches to aggregating the information products of built early-warning models.
-Two structured put forward involve choosing the best method (in-sample) for out-of-sample use and relying on the majority vote of all methods together.
+Two structured approaches involve choosing the best method (in-sample) for out-of-sample use, and relying on the majority vote of all methods together.
 Then, moving toward more standard ensemble methods for the use of multiple modeling techniques, we combined model outputs into an arithmetic mean and performance-weighted mean of all methods.
-Finally, we provided approaches to estimating model uncertainty in early-warning exercises.
+Finally, we provided approaches for estimating model uncertainty in early-warning exercises.
 One approach to tackling model performance uncertainty, and provide robust rankings of methods, is the use of mean-comparison tests on model performance.
 Also, we allow for testing whether differences among the model output and thresholds are statistically significantly different, as well as show that accounting for this in signaling exercises yields added value.
-All approaches put forward in this paper have been shown in the European setting, particularly in predicting the still ongoing financial crisis.
+All approaches put forward in this paper have been applied in a European setting, particularly in predicting the still ongoing financial crisis using a broad set of indicators.
+Generally, our results show that the conventional statistical approaches are outperformed by more advanced machine learning methods, such as $k$-nearest neighbors and neural networks, and particularly by model aggregation approaches through ensemble learning.